KarenPog/ForecastXL/README.md

 # ForecastXL
-Excel Add-Ins for short-term forecasting
+Excel Add-Ins for short-term forecasting.
+To use this Excel Add-Ins please foolow the following steps